Summer Research Fellowships

 Bowdoin Scientific Station (BSS) Fellowships: Fellowships are available to support summer research at the College's biological research station on Kent Island, in Canada's Bay of Fundy.
 BSS Fellowships support field studies in a variety of disciplines (e.g., biology/ecology, geology, oceanography, and chemistry).
 It is expected that research conducted with BSS Fellowship support will culminate in an Advanced Independent Study or Honors in one of the natural sciences or in Environmental Studies.
 The BSS Summer Fellowship Program lasts for 8 weeks.
 A stipend, plus transportation, meals, and lodging at Kent Island are provided.
 A parallel fellowship program at BSS is offered for the arts and humanities.
 Students interested in applying for a fellowship should contact the Director of the Bowdoin College Scientific Station on Kent Island, Professor Patricia Jones (pjones3@bowdoin.edu).
 See more information about Kent Island.

 Bowdoin College Fellowships in the Life Sciences: Funds donated to the College will support 8, 9 or 10 week fellowships for students wishing to conduct independent research in the life sciences during the summer.
 In addition to students working with faculty in the biological sciences (Biology, Biochemistry, Neuroscience), students working on biological problem in the physical sciences and mathematics are eligible for these fellowships.
-Students will receive a stipend of $590/week and subsidized college housing, as well as funds to cover research supplies.
+Students will receive a stipend of $615/week (2026) and subsidized college housing, as well as funds to cover research supplies.
 On campus housing is on a first come first served basis.

 INBRE Summer Fellowships: An INBRE (IDeA Network for Biomedical Research Excellence) grant from the NIH will support 8, 9 or 10 week fellowships for students wishing to conduct independent summer research addressing biomedical questions, including questions relating to comparative functional genomics.
-Students will receive a $590 weekly stipend and subsidized college housing, as well as funds to cover research supplies.
+Students will receive a $615 weekly stipend (2026) and subsidized college housing, as well as funds to cover research supplies.
 On campus housing is on a first come first served basis.

-INBRE Post-baccalaureate Summer Fellowship: Bowdoin will offer a summer fellowship (stipend $590/week plus housing on campus) for a graduating senior to continue working on his or her ongoing research project, with a goal of making progress towards publication, for 8-10 weeks during the summer after graduation.
+INBRE Post-baccalaureate Summer Fellowship: Bowdoin will offer a summer fellowship (stipend $615/week in 2026 plus housing on campus) for a graduating senior to continue working on his or her ongoing research project, with a goal of making progress towards publication, for 8-10 weeks during the summer after graduation.
 Because this fellowship is supported by the National Institutes of Health and the Maine INBRE (IDeA Network for Biomedical Research Excellence) program, projects submitted for the fellowship should have some biomedical relevance, with a preference for projects in the general field of comparative functional genomics (broadly defined).
 On-campus housing will be on a first-come first-serve basis.

-Students should begin discussing potential projects with faculty sponsors early in the Spring semester 2023.
+Students should begin discussing potential projects with faculty sponsors early in the Spring semester 2026.

 To apply for a Bowdoin Scientific Station Fellowship, click here.